simone1170/SWICS/README.md

 # SWICS

+Upon acceptance of the corresponding paper, we will make the code and the raw data of this anonymous repository freely and publicly available.

 ## Overview
 This repository contains the following:
 1. /dataset.zip - simulation data and other datasets used for in the paper.
 We conduct one simulation run to test out all implemented attacks and a second one to more closely study the impact of jamming on the physical process.